zlabjp/spiffejp-demo/README.md

 # spiffejp-demo

+Demo to build Service Mesh on Kubernetese using Envoy as data plane and SPIRE as control plane.

+- Use SPIRE 0.8.1 and Envoy 1.11.1
+- Use [NodeAttestor "k8s_psat"](https://github.com/spiffe/spire/blob/0.8.1/doc/plugin_server_nodeattestor_k8s_psat.md)
+- Enable Envoy SDS Support

 This repository contains the manifests used in the demonstration of `Securing the Service Mesh with SPIRE` at [SPIFFE Meetup Tokyo #2](https://spiffe-jp.connpass.com/event/142393/) .
 The manifests have been created based on [spiffe/spire-examples](https://github.com/spiffe/spire-examples/tree/54dbcbc8c378bb11c5040eb261ec51bc82f8a79b) .
 Thanks, SPIFFE Community!

-- Use SPIRE 0.8.1 and Envoy 1.11.1
-- Use [NodeAttestor "k8s_psat"](https://github.com/spiffe/spire/blob/0.8.1/doc/plugin_server_nodeattestor_k8s_psat.md)
-- Enable Envoy SDS Support

 ## Overview